module NASON

 Most types in the standard library implement these methods.
 For user-defined types

-you can define a self.new(pull : NASON::PullParser)
+you can define a self.new(pull : NASON::PullParser) for parsing and

-for serializing.
+to_nason(builder : NASON::Builder) for serializing.
 The following sections

-show convenient ways to do this using NASON::Serializable
+show convenient ways to do this using NASON::Serializable.

 NOTE NASON object keys are always strings but they can still be parsed